Literal cut and paste – palaeontological memes and content creation through the ages

 And here are the finished pieces as scans for detail/because I just figured out how to use the scanner on the work photocopier…

-He’s ‘just a bartender’… and the Laurieston is ‘just a pub’.
+More than ‘just a bartender’… more than ‘just a pub’.

 Here’s my little piece on why you should nominate Joseph Clancy, of the Laurieston Bar, located here in the sunny climes of Bridge Street, Glasgow.